MissBuffy69/kotlin/docs/fir/inference.md

 The most basic example of such a constraint is that a value argument type must be a subtype of a parameter type.
 Or it might be an expected type in case like `val x: List<String> = listOf()` (initial constraint would be `List<Tv> <: List<String>`).

-Without loosing generality, we might say that all the initial constraints have form of `ArbitraryType1 <: ArbitraryType2`.
+Without losing generality, we might say that all the initial constraints have the form of `ArbitraryType1 <: ArbitraryType2`.

 And their main purpose is deriving *type variable constraints* (`Tv <: SomeType`, `SomeType <: Tv`, or `Tv := SomeType`).